 Honestly, financial reasons.
 Not only was the course cheaper than others, it also allowed me to work at the same time as it's an evening course.
 Having £10,000 available to take a course and have three months off work just isn't a viable option, neither is accruing more debt in regards to a loan if you can help it.

-What did you enjoy about Manchester Codes?
+What did you enjoy about Command Shift?

 The staff were really helpful, knowledgable and friendly.
 I also liked the tech stack we covered.